 Ask yourself: What is the book’s single-minded value proposition?
 What is the target audience of readers looking for – Inspiration and Aspiration, Success and Achievement, Knowledge and Power, Romance and Passion, Murder and Revenge?

-Boiling it down to the motivation, incentive and emotion will help you generate tons of ideas or visual metaphors that determine the imagery, choice of color palette, typography, and layout that help you capture what the book is all about.
+Boiling it down to the motivation, incentive, and emotion will help you generate tons of ideas or visual metaphors that determine the imagery, choice of color palette, typography, and layout that help you capture what the book is all about.

-If you want to design your own book cover or if you’ve just had yours crowdsourced, here’s a list of useful tips and tricks to consider for the design, tutorials and graphic inspiration for your project.
+If you want to design your own book cover or if you’ve just had yours crowdsourced, here’s a list of useful tips and tricks to consider for the design, tutorials, and graphic inspiration for your project.
 Good luck!

 The book’s genre is important

 The book cover should show what genre the book is.
 Look at these two book covers.
 It is an easy task to understand what kind of books are in front of you, right?
-A really good book cover “talks” to its readers through choice of typography, imagery and metaphor.
+A really good book cover “talks” to its readers through the choice of typography, imagery and metaphor.